Mynajobs/HRHIS-DOCUMENTATION/docs/users/introduction.md

 The HRHIS was implemented as an effort to improve human resources for health (HRH) management.A situation analysis indicated the existence of several databases within and outside the ministry dealing with HRH, often with similar information fields.
 It was agreed these sources should be harmonized, and housed under Health Management Information System (HMIS) for consistency.
 The HRHIS software thus became part of the HMIS and was fully developed using the District Health Information System (DHIS) software.

+The HRHIS has gone through a long process of improvements in all aspects such as technologically, performance.
+Currently, we have an improved HRHIS system with more features and better performance.

 The HRHIS provides input/output mechanisms for data at different levels, such as national, regional, district or facility level.
 It is designed to provide flexibility to: